IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-pipeline/demo-instructions.md

 <summary>9 - Review running pipeline in Tekton</summary>

-To see the pipeline run in action, open the openshift cluster and click on the pipeline name.
-For a play-by-play view, switch to the logs tab, making note of any errors.
+To see the pipeline run in action, open the OpenShift cluster and click the pipeline name.
+For a play-by-play view, switch to the **Logs** tab, making note of any errors.

 <inline-notification text="The first run of a new pipeline takes longer than subsequent runs.
 The first run takes about 10 minutes, and subsequent runs take 1-2 minutes."></inline-notification>